 As a pioneer for captive breeding programs, the Cincinnati zoo in the USA has been one of the pioneers and a case study for the viability of captive breeding programs.
 During October of 2015 the zoo shared their last remaining Sumatran rhino with Indonesia in order to participate in a breeding program with the remaining three females and one male in captivity.

-As we are now well aware, the techniques being implemented at Ukutula by scientists at Pro Fetura are revolutionising reproductive science and preventing extinction.
-We are confident that the cryo-preservation of sperm and ovum, as well as other cells such as skin cells, are also going to prove to be tremendously beneficial for this species!
+As we are now well aware, the techniques being implemented at Ukutula by scientists at Pro Fetura are revolutionizing reproductive science and preventing extinction.
+Cryo preservation of sperm and ovum, as well as other cells such as skin cells, are also critical this species!
+One thing though - a researcher recently expressed doubts that this species could be rescued.
+There are just too few animals left to be able to successfully apply reproductive science.
+This is such an important fact for every endangered species - the chances of survival are materially reduced the longer animals are left in the wild.
+Consider the next example:

 the dynamic story of the frozen zoo